ectrc/snow/readme.md

 ## Features

-- **Blazing Fast** Written in Go, snow is extremely fast and can handle any profile action in milliseconds.
+- **Blazing Fast** Written in Go and build on Fast HTTP, snow is extremely fast and can handle any profile action in milliseconds with its caching system.
-- **Profile Changes** Snow keeps track of profile changes exactly like Fortnite does, meaning it is one-to-one with the game.
+- **Profile Changes** Snow, semi-automatically, keeps track of profile changes exactly like Fortnite does, meaning it is one-to-one with the game.
+- **Universal Database** Easily add new storage methods that satisfy the `Storage` interface.
+This means you can use any database you want. _(example of how to do this coming soon)_

-## Examples
+## Examples of Person Structures

 ### Quests